zivaheg/smucarski_skoki/text-ziva.md

 At the start we tried a few different approaches.
 We used a pure SSM model and also a SSM model we tried enhancing with physics informed neural networks, but it turned out the second and more complex option performed worse, since all the flight trajectories were sent out of bounds of the Planica ski jumping hill.
 But to be able to have a more accurate comparison we needed a way to calculate en error.

-To compare simulated vs. real jumps, we couldn’t rely on timestamps, because sampling and lengths differ.
+To compare simulated vs. real jumps, we couldn’t rely on timestamps, because jumps were measured at different time stamps.

-So we interpolated both trajectories and compared the distances for each x value, computed the pointwise distance, and if one jump ended earlier, we penalized the length mismatch by adding the tail distance.
+So we interpolated both trajectories and compared the distances in each point, and if one jump ended earlier, we penalized the length mismatch by adding the tail distance.
 That way, models are graded both on path shape and final distance.

 For final estimation, we used leave-one-out cross-validation: train on all but one, predict the held-out jump, repeat for every jump.

 We then compared feeding all 12 wind sensors directly vs. feeding zone-averaged wind.
 Surprisingly zone-averaged had the best result.
-We also tried to capture wind nonlinearities by adding squared wind terms.
+We also tried to capture wind nonlinearities by adding squared wind values.
 Which also improved the results.
 Currently the best version uses winds averaged by zone and with added square wind values.
 The error comes up to

 train error 1.76 m and test error 1.84 m.